Rycochet/postcss-epub/README.md

 See the [EPUB 3 CSS Profile](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-css-text) for more information.

-**Note:** This will leave the unprefixed property, there are other plugins to remove them if creating ePub3-only files.
+**Note:** This will leave the unprefixed properties and doesn't "fix" other ePub related issues.
+If you wish to create an epub-only file that does more then see [postcss-epub-clean](https://github.com/Rycochet/postcss-epub-clean).

 ## Installation